magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## Satisfy the test

-To make the assertion to pass, we need to define the `validate-shopping-quantity` validator in the `modern-cljs.shopping.validators` namespace.
+To make the assertion to pass, we need now to define the `validate-shopping-quantity` validator in the `modern-cljs.shopping.validators` namespace.